Nazek-Altayeb/Computer-Science-Quiz/README.md

 # Features
 ## Existing features

-### Quiz form
+### Fill in quiz form
+User will be asked to type in the following:
+- Name,
-start quiz form: user will be asked to type in his/her name and a number of how many question would he/she like to take in the quiz, this form is disabled once the user click on 'start quiz' button.
+- A number of how many question would he/she like to take in the quiz,
+- Choose a level of difficulty,
+ The form will be disabled once the user click on 'start quiz' button.

-### Load Data From API
+### Load quiz-data from API
-display question and related answers: All are load from the api: https://opentdb.com/api_config.php, the number of question is determined by the input entered in the start quiz form.
+- Every question and it's related answers: All are load from the api: https://opentdb.com/api_config.php,
+- The number of question is determined by the input entered in the start quiz form.

 ### Stop Watch
-stop watch : a minute is given for each question to be answered, submiting answers will be disabled even if the user didn't finish.
+Approximately a minute is given for each question to be answered, submiting answers will be disabled even if the user didn't finish.

 ### Score accumulation
-display score : sores are displayed in two cases, after user finishes answering all given questions, or when time is over.
+Scores are displayed in two cases, after user finishes answering all given questions, or when time is over.

+### Display alert messages
+- Incase user click on 'Submit answer' button without selecting an answer, an alert message will be displayed asking the user to select answer first.
+- In case the quiz is finished, the score points will be displayed

+### Display score
+- Either when user finish answering all questions Or when time is over, the score will be displayed.

 ## Future-planned features
 * Display the highst score for the same level of difficulty.